zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 ```
 </details>

 Now we can verify whether or not a solution is valid.
-However, if we want to actually solve a sudoku, we need to be able to modify a partial solution.
+However, if we want to actually solve a sudoku,
+we need to be able to modify a partial solution.

-Earlier we saw how useful get-in can be when indexing nested structures.
-Theres a similar function for changing nested structures, called assoc-in. (assoc-in nested-structure path new-value) changes the value pointed by path, which is a sequence of keys.
+Earlier we saw how useful `get-in` can be when indexing nested structures.
+Theres a similar function for changing nested structures,
+called `assoc-in`.
+The expressions
+`(assoc-in nested-structure path new-value)` changes the value pointed by path,
+which is a sequence of keys.
 Here’s an example:

 ```clojure
  (assoc-in [[:a :b] [:c :d]] [1                                  0] :E)